TomaszWoloszyn983/swap-puzzle-game/readme.md

 * **About** About section contains some information about version of the program and how to contact the author.

-*Content for Help and About sections as well as content for the lepft-side panel are defined in separate html files located in public/textContent folder, and they are dynamically added to the index.html template.*
+*Content for Help and About sections, as well as content for the left-side panel are defined in separate html files located in public/textContent folder, and they are dynamically added to the index.html template.*

 ```html
   <!-- Help Popup box -->